Non-TNFi Biologics (Abatacept, Rituximab, Tocilizumab)

 The tocilizumab pre-filled syringes come in a fixed dose of 162 mg, injected weekly on the same day.

-Rituximab works by blocking special kind of white blood cells known as B-cells.
-B-cells normally produce antibodies which help the body fight infection, however, in some forms of autoimmune arthritis, some B-cells produce harmful autoantibodies which lead to inflammation in the joints.
+Rituximab works by blocking a special kind of white blood cells known as B-cells.
+B-cells normally produce antibodies that help the body fight infection, however, in some forms of autoimmune arthritis, some B-cells produce harmful autoantibodies which lead to inflammation in the joints.
 Rituximab works by targeting and removing harmful B-cells.
 While it initially also removes some of the normal B-cells, they return after several months.

 Rituximab is available in Australia for rheumatoid arthritis through the PBS, providing patients meet the requirements.

 It is given as an IV infusion in a hospital or infusion centre.
 A course of treatment consists of two doses of 1,000 mg given two weeks apart.
 Normally, the treatment course is repeated every six months with monitoring blood tests done around three months after the last infusion.